-These platforms are part of the SPIE Digital Forum experience.
-Browse this page to learn more about these tools and to be better prepared for the event.
+The following platforms listed are part of this SPIE event experience.
+Browse the sections further below to learn more about these tools and how to use them.

-2. Sign in to your SPIE account during the week of the Forum
+2. Sign in to your SPIE account during the week of the conference

-By registering and signing in, all the content of the Forum will be available to you.
-Conference papers and presentations including commenting, live plenaries, exhibitor interactions and product demos, and special technical events and networking events are all included with your registration.
-By signing in during the week of the Forum, you'll have access to all events.
+By registering and signing in, the content of the online conference will be available to you.
+Conference papers, on-demand presentations, and all live presentations, as well as plenaries are included with your registration.
+By signing in during the week of the conference, you'll have access to all on-demand and streaming content.
 Sign in now.

-All conference presentations and posters are available the week of the digital forum and the week after.
-Browse the program to search and filter for conferences, presentations, and special events.
+All conference papers, posters, and video presentations will be available on demand during the week of, and the week following, the meeting.
+Browse the programme to search and filter for conferences, plenaries and presentations that interest you.

 Live events will be happening throughout the week.
 You will see this icon associated with any live content:

 Fifteen (15) minutes before an event is scheduled to go live, the following icon and link will appear on the event's webpage.
 Click on the link to enter the meeting waiting room.
 The host will start the event at the scheduled time.

 A Zoom account is not required to view live events.
 If you do not already have Zoom installed on your device, you will be prompted to download and install it when you try to enter an event.
 Browser viewing is also available with slightly reduced functionality.
 To see whether your device is set up for Zoom, visit: https://www.zoom.us/test

 For plenary and technical events that have already occurred, any presentation recordings will be made available, and a link will display.
 Click on the link to see the recording.

 7. Engage with presenters and colleagues using Slack